JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 ### Compose Multiplatform resources as Android assets

-Starting with Compose Multiplatform %composeVersion%, all multiplatform resources are packed into Android assets.
+Starting with Compose Multiplatform 1.7.0, all multiplatform resources are packed into Android assets.
 This enables Android Studio to generate previews for Compose Multiplatform composables in Android source sets.

 > Android Studio previews are available only for composables in an Android source set.